 Texas Commission on the Arts (TCA)

 Grants starting at $1,000 to Texas nonprofit arts organizations, government agencies, and college arts institutions for short-term projects that apply the arts in a broad range of settings.
-Applicants are advised that establishing eligibility with the funding source may take up to two weeks.
 Activities may apply the arts in the following areas: education, health and human services, economic development, public safety and criminal justice, and natural resources and agriculture.

 Funding requests may include administrative costs directly related to the project.

 Projects must address one of the following priority areas:

 Intent: Projects that use art to promote innovations in K-12 public education.

 Designed for projects that impact K-12 public school students during the school day.
 Projects must be aligned with the TEKS and conducted in conjunction with school officials.
 Projects may occur in a school setting or off-site (field trip).
 Before and after-school projects are not eligible.

 Intent: Projects that use art to improve human health or functioning.